 - Fuel stabilizer

-- Gas container if you choose to empty fuel tank
+- Gas container if you choose to empty the fuel tank

-- Cardboard, newspaper, or other product to keep oil for getting on your work surface
+- Cardboard, newspaper, or other product to keep oil from getting on your work surface

 - Engine oil change supplies:

 – Socket wrench or set of spanner wrenches for drain plug

 – Filter and filter wrench

 – 2 to 3 quarts of oil.
 Refer to your owner’s manual for the correct oil type and quantity

 – Drain plug

 Remove all debris and wash your zero-turn.
 It’s important your mower is completely dry before storage.
 I recommend you choose to complete this step on a nice sunny day.

 You want all moisture to be removed or evaporated from your electrical components and other areas of your mower.